iridiumui/docs/src/docs/core/toggle/README.md

 | toggle | A method to toggle the state of the navigation | Function |

 ## Use cases
-#### Hamburger Nav on mobile
+#### Hamburger Nav
-Many websites have different navigations for mobile and desktop.
-A common pattern is to use a hamburger nav on mobile devices where there is limited screen space.
-The [Breakpoint](../../helpers/breakpoint/) component can be used to achieve this.
+A normal hamburger navigation can be created using the Toggle.
+The [Breakpoint](../../helpers/breakpoint/) component can be used to only make it visible on mobile.

-#### Hamburger Nav on all devices
-Some websites prefer to keep the experience consistent across all devices.
-In that case a hamburger nav can work for all screen sizes.

 ## Examples